icl-utk-edu/lapackpp/example/README.md

 or in the Makefile.
 For the flags, there are two more options:

 a.
-Using pkg-config to get CXXFLAGS and LIBS for LAPACK++ (recommended). pkg-config must be able to locate the lapack++ package.
+Using pkg-config to get CXXFLAGS and LIBS for LAPACK++ (recommended). pkg-config must be able to locate the lapackpp package.
 If it is installed outside the default search path (see `pkg-config --variable pc_path pkg-config`), it should be added to `$PKG_CONFIG_PATH`.
-For instance:
+For instance, if it is installed in /opt/slate:

-    export PKG_CONFIG_PATH=/usr/local/lapackpp/lib/pkgconfig  # for sh
+    export PKG_CONFIG_PATH=/opt/slate/lib/pkgconfig  # for sh
-    setenv PKG_CONFIG_PATH /usr/local/lapackpp/lib/pkgconfig  # for csh
+    setenv PKG_CONFIG_PATH /opt/slate/lib/pkgconfig  # for csh

 b.
 Hard-code CXXFLAGS and LIBS for LAPACK++ in the Makefile.

-Then, to build `example_gemm` using the Makefile, run:
+Then, to build `example_potrf` using the Makefile, run:

     make

 ## Option 2: CMake

 CMake must know the compiler used to compile LAPACK++.
 Set CXX to the